 The Connection Between Oral Health and Physical Health

 Good oral hygiene offers several benefits.
 If your loved one doesn’t receive the appropriate oral care, he or she is more likely to contract harmful diseases like pneumonia, gum disease, and life-threatening infections.
 Because pneumonia is one of the most frequent causes of death in seniors with Alzheimer’s disease, your loved one should take oral hygiene seriously.

-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality non-medical home care.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care.
 Phoenix families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 Gum Disease and Alzheimer’s